edin-dal/scair/docs/_docs/defining_dialects.md

 Although both are implemented as attributes internally, only type attributes may appear in SSA type positions.

-In ScaIR, this distinction is expressed explicitly in Scala: type attributes extend TypeAttribute, while other attributes do not.
+In ScaIR, this distinction is expressed explicitly in Scala: type attributes extend `TypeAttribute`, while other attributes do not.

 ### Type Attributes